Volunteer

 Our ambition can only be achieved by the purchase of barren land, and creating a sustainable and stable reforestation and community development for at least 10 years.

 For this your financial help is greatly needed and obviously appreciated.
 You can help us in several ways.
 One way is to donate for a specific purpose, like solar cookers or the salary of a school teacher.
 Please find some options below.
 But perhaps you have a more serious ambition and would like to leave a more lasting memory of your help.
 For this we have created the option to create ‘your own’ forest.
-If you donate 1000,- or more, we will create a sign with your name on it, in the part of the forest you helped us to restore.
+If you donate 3000,- or more, we will make a picture of a sign with your name on it in the forest that you have helped us to restore, as a recognition for your help to restore 1 Ha with 1000 trees.

 Suggested for donations: